Evaluation, Grading and Promotion of Students

 - Enter a treatment program and monitoring program, (e.g. Physician Health Services).

-If, at any time, the student refuses or materially fails to comply with a request made by the Associate Dean of Student Affairs in conformity with this Section of the policy, the Associate Dean may proceed under the Student Disciplinary Code of Academic and Professional Conduct.
+If, at any time, the student refuses or materially fails to comply with a request made by the Associate Dean of Student Affairs in conformity with this Section of the policy, the Associate Dean may proceed according to the Student Disciplinary Code of Academic and Professional Conduct.
 The student will have the rights of hearing and appeal provided under that Code.

-If the student agrees to take a LOA at the request of the Associate Dean and/or to enter a treatment or monitoring program, then the Associate Dean of Student Affairs in conjunction with the SEPC and/or with Physician Health Services may require continued medical monitoring and reporting to the Associate Dean as a condition of re-entering the curriculum.
+If the student agrees to take a LOA at the request of the Associate Dean and/or to enter a treatment or monitoring program, then the Associate Dean of Student Affairs in conjunction with the SEPC and/or with Physician Health Services may require continued medical monitoring and reporting to the Associate Dean as a condition of re-entering and continuing in the curriculum.
 In addition, if the student has been or will be out of the curriculum for a significant period of time, the SEPC will establish any necessary academic requirements for return to the curriculum.

 Continued or repeated non-compliance with monitoring required in accordance with this policy or continued or repeated lack of medical fitness may lead to a determination by the Associate Dean, in conjunction with the SEPC and/or the Physician Health Services, that underlying causes of unfitness cannot be remediated.
 The Associate Dean may then recommend to the SEPC that the student be Suspended or Dismissed from the curriculum for repeated lack of fitness.
-If a student requests an accommodation for a disability, the student’s request will be evaluated in consultation with the Boston University Office of Disability Services and the Dean of the School of Medicine.
+If a student requests an accommodation for a disability, the student’s request will be evaluated in consultation with the Boston University Office of Disability Services and the Dean of the Chobanian & Avedisian School of Medicine.

 When requesting to return from a medical LOA, the student must be evaluated by BU’s Student Health Services (SHS).
 All students returning from a medical LOA (including those related to mental health) must begin the return process by submitting the paperwork entitled “Return from LOA” accessible at the Student Health Services site (http://www.bu.edu/shs/resources/forms/).